 First, take the sandpaper and cut it or fold it to the same size as the scratch to prevent sanding a healthy area.
 Take the sandpaper and sand the scratched area on your hoverboard for roughly 30 seconds using a quick circular motion.
-Do it very gently, not too aggressive or too soft.
-The goal is to sand the affected area down, making it flush to the surface.
+Do it very gently, not too aggressively or too soft.
+The goal is to sand the affected area down, making it flush with the surface.
 After 30 seconds, all nicks and scratches should be removed or close to removed.

 Once buffered, wipe the area clean with a damp microfiber cloth and pat dry.

 Layout your tarp on a flat surface and place your hoverboard on top of it.
 Grab your spray paint and spray at roughly six to eight inches away, hitting the nozzle lightly to avoid overspraying.
 Spray anywhere from two to four more coats until the color appears uniform, waiting 10 minutes between each coat.
 After applying the last coat, wait up to 24 hours for it to dry completely.